How does the application process work?

 How do I apply to the Family Connections Program?

-The application is open twice a year, once in Fall/Winter and once in Spring/Summer.
 It is an online application that requires supporting documentation and followed by an interview (via Zoom).
 Once accepted into the program you receive benefits through graduation, one degree at a time, if the minimum eligibility requirements are met.
 You can find more information on our Application page.

 What are the program requirements?